dream-faster/laplace-gnn-recommendation/pinsage/README.md

 The implementation here also assigns a learnable vector to each item.
-If your hidden state size is so large that the learnable vectors cannot fit into GPU, use this script for sparse embedding update (written with `t.optim.SparseAdam`) instead:
+If your hidden state size is so large that the learnable vectors cannot fit into GPU, use this script for sparse embedding update (written with `torch.optim.SparseAdam`) instead:

 ```